 ‘Notes’ looks like a simple paper pad.
 It is a completely distraction-free space with only basic editing tools.
 Just enough: select (cut and paste), bold, italic, define (a dictionary) and an ‘add photo’ option.

 It could do with an ‘undo’ option but is otherwise adequate for sketching out ideas in list format.
 Or for writing down whatever comes into your head ... even the whole post!

 And it saves it too when you press 'done'.

-For me the beauty of using such an app is that it synchronises with my iPad Mini and MacBook when I’m online – magic!
+For me the beauty of using such an app is that it synchronises with my iPad and MacBook when I’m online – magic!
 (Blogging friends tell me that their Android phones can also sync with their other appliances.)

 But back then I neither had an iPad nor a Mac, only an ordinary PC and a Windows laptop.
 So I would either email the draft 'Note' to myself, or save it in Dropbox (any cloud-based document storage service will help you here).

 This is a great option for people who prefer to access and edit their post later using an appliance with a bigger screen and keyboard.

 Using the WordPress app from your smartphone

 An experienced writer will edit a lot less than I do (I'm a non-native English speaker.)

 So if your posts don't need much tweaking why not try to use your phone for a change?
 Simply download the app to your phone that goes with the platform you use for your blog.